Boris Volkoff: Early life and dance career

-Volkoff, birth name Boris Vladimirovich Baskakoff, was born on April 24, 1900, in Schepotievo, Russia.
+Volkoff was born Boris Vladimirovich Baskakoff, was born on April 24, 1900, in Belinsky, Penza Oblast.
 When he was nine Volkoff joined his brother Igor in Warsaw to dance and perform for the Russian Army.
 He alternated between using this birth name and performing using the last name Volkoff, his mother's family name.

 Volkoff attended the Moscow State Academy of Choreography and later danced with Mordkin Ballet and the Moscow State Youth Ballet.
 During a Siberian tour Volkoff defected from Russia and went to Shanghai.
 He joined the Shanghai Variety Ballet and toured with Russian expatriates to various Asian countries and the United States.
 He danced with Adolph Bolm's company until his visa expired and Volkoff was smuggled into Canada in 1929.
 He became ballet master at Jack Arthur's Uptown Theatre in Toronto and choreographed short dances that were performed between films.
 It was during this time that he decided to use Volkoff as his stage name.